harsh-doshii/harsh-doshii.github.io/content/posts/103_post.md

 For example, if the doc title is just "Secrets Migration," which actually contains a lot about using Hashicorp Vault, I would add it to my list as "Everything related to Vault" and then link to that particular doc.

-#### 4. Maintaining a repository of learning:
+#### 3. Maintaining a repository of learning:
 Needless to say, especially as a junior engineer, I learn a ton of new things every day.
 On days that I don't, I make it a point to ask questions, read something, dive into the internals of what I am working on, linger around the info docs, and so on.
 Then I make short notes of it and put it in this blog.
 This helps retain things in my memory for a long time and adds a lot to my confidence as a SWE.

-#### 5. Maintaining Progress docs:
+#### 4. Maintaining Progress docs:
 I came across this hack somewhere online.
 Let's say I am working on a project named "Kraken."
-I would create a "kraken.txt" file locally, and inside it, I would document every single process, step to do a certain thing, latest updates, questions I have, solutions I found, relevant Slack threads, related docs, etc. Two good things here: I add things chronologically, not in random places.
+I would create a "kraken.txt" file locally, and inside it, I would document every single process, steps to do a certain thing, latest updates, questions I have, solutions I found, relevant Slack threads, related docs, etc. Two good things here: I add things chronologically, not in random places.
 And because this is in my natural language, it becomes super easy to query through!

-That is it from the planning side!
-I will soon write a blog about 'Visibility' about work at a big-tech!
+#### 5. Drilling down on goals:
+Every morning, I ask myself these broad questions:
+   1. In this sprint, what am I working on?
+   2. In the next sprint, what will I be working on?
+To answer these questions, I no longer need to look at my sprint board; The repetition in my head has given me that clarity.
+Knowing the answers to these questions keeps me on track to finish the overarching goals of that quarter/software release cycle/financial year.
+It gives me immense confidence every morning when I start work.